replicatedhq/kots/apko_melange_build.md

 ### Presubmit GitHub Actions

 The above steps are automated in [GitHub Actions](./.github/workflows/presubmit-image.yaml) as a presubmit check for PRs.

+The image this workflow produces is only meant for validation, and not meant for production use cases at this time.

 ## Further Reading